UnityTechnologies/XR-Accessibility-Sample/README.md

 The project contains multiple XR packages pre-configured (hands, eye, VR) for a quick solution to get started with some XR Accessible design concepts.
 Used for demonstration and presentation purposes around "Developing Accessible XR" presentation.

-Addition of the "Accessibility" scene sample which integrates some best practices.
-Supports creators understanding design constraints during 3D XR Interaction design.
-It should help you get up and running using hand tracking for XR devices.
+Addition of the "Accessibility" scene sample which integrates some best practices, supporting creators understanding design constraints during 3D XR Interaction design.

-This project is forked from Unity's [XR Interaction Toolkit](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@3.1/manual/index.html) (XRI)
+This project is forked from Unity's [XR Interaction Toolkit](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@3.1/manual/index.html) (XRI) please note this project is for demonstration purposes only and is not supported by Unity.
+Please visit the above fork for offical XR Interaction Toolkit support or visit the learn platofrm for more introductory material to XR development [here](https://learn.unity.com/course/introduction-to-xr-vr-ar-and-mr-foundations)

-Contains material that can be so

 # Inlcuded Packages
 - Composition Layers
 - Accessible XR Graphic
 - XR Hands
 - OpenXR

 # Assets